tai1nguyen/dnd-gadgetzan-gazette/about/conflicts.md

 ### Tools of the Trade
 Unlike the Order of the Lantern, which has the public support of the government, both the Talons and Dungeoneers are not above using smaller gangs as foot soldiers in their ongoing conflict.
 Most clashes that are in the public eye are the result of this.

-That's not to say that the warring factions are above utilizing brides and intimidation to coerce someone into complying.
+That's not to say that these warring factions are above utilizing brides and intimidation to coerce someone into complying.
 Quite the contrary, as both factions will use whatever is at hand to accomplish their goals.
+A popular implement, as it lends an air of deniability, are adventurers.
+Most adventurers found in Gadgetzan can be enlisted with the simple lure of a reward and a good deed to be done.

 ![joyride](../references/images/joyride.jpg)